MobileTeleSystems/Ambrosia/README.rst

 .. title

 *Ambrosia* is a Python library for A/B tests design, split and effect measurement.
-It provides rich set of methods for conducting full experimental A/B test pipeline.
+It provides rich set of methods for conducting full A/B testing pipeline.

+The project is intended for use in research and production environments based on data in pandas and Spark format.

 .. functional

 Key functionality
 -----------------

-* Pilots design ✈
+* Pilots design 🛫
 * Multi-group split 🎳
 * Matching of new control group to the existing pilot 🎏
 * Experiments result evaluation as p-value, point estimate of effect and confidence interval 🎞